ceoguzdurmaz/oguz-durmaz-task/README.md

 2. **Toggle Plugin Status**: The `togglePluginStatus` function allows you to change the status of individual plugins.
 It ensures the data remains consistent across tabs and updates the backend with the new status.

 3. **Toggle All Plugins**: Using the `toggleEnableDisableAllPlugins` function, you can disable or enable all plugins.
 This function checks the current status of plugins and updates accordingly.

-4. **Loading State Management**: A loading state (`loading`) indicates whether the data is still being fetched.
-This can be used in the UI to show loaders or placeholders.

 ### useAppDataContext